OpenTTD/website/_posts/2019-06-01-monthly-dev-post.md

 ## Development

+### Master highlights
-There is one big new feature: Peter1138 has finished multiple-docks-per-station.
+There is one big new feature in the master branch: Peter1138 has finished multiple-docks-per-station.
 This is now merged to master and will show up in nightly builds (soon, if not already).
 Players are no longer restricted to just one dock per station.
 This is a great feature, which continues the recent theme of improving ship transport.
 Find out more about it here: https://github.com/OpenTTD/OpenTTD/pull/7380

 Three new currencies have also been added: New Taiwan Dollar (NTD), Chinese Renminbi (CNY) and Hong Kong Dollar (HKD).